trusktr/rocket-module/README.md

 apply until version 1.0.0.*

 ### v0.1.0
+- [ ] Move webpack into a separate Meteor package since it is a binary package, then rocket:module doesn't need to be built for every architecture every time it is updated.

+### v0.2.0
 - [ ] If this plugin provider script is running on the publish side, make the source handler simply comment out all the entrypoint codes of packages that use rocket:module.